SkoolNotes/Taproot/2020HIST201/_KBe21hist201floRevolutionInChina.md

 ### food overproduction drove down prices

-### high prices during the war led to overconfident loans
+1.  high prices during the war led to overconfident loans

-### runaway spiral of loans from the US to european countries + postwar inflation?
+2.  runaway spiral of loans from the US to european countries + postwar inflation?

-### optimized exploitation of colonies to produce coffee sugar rubber production worsened the same cycle
+3.  optimized exploitation of colonies to produce coffee sugar rubber production worsened the same cycle

-# poor leadership
+### poor leadership

-## leaders were interested in their own debts being paid than facilitating balanced econ growth
+1.  leaders were interested in their own debts being paid than facilitating balanced econ growth

+2.  protectionism reduced market opportunities and made it worse

+### the formal advent of the Depression (October 1929)